 Objectives: Describe the rationale of the planning issue and what it is trying to achieve.
-Ouglitative measure against which a development's ability to Performance Measures: Qualitative measure against which a development's ability to achieve the objectives will be assessed.
+Performance Measures: Qualitative measure against which a development's ability to achieve the objectives will be assessed.
 These measures provide flexibility for developers to achieve those objectives through a suite of design responses.
 Development Controls: Numeric based measures that will need to be achieved to provide acceptable solutions to meet the relevant objectives.